octokit/plugin-rest-endpoint-methods.js/docs/repos/createDeploymentStatus.md

 Users with `push` access can create deployment statuses for a given deployment.

-GitHub Apps require `read & write` access to "Deployments" and `read-only` access to "Repo contents" (for private repos).
-OAuth apps require the `repo_deployment` scope.
+OAuth app tokens and personal access tokens (classic) need the `repo_deployment` scope to use this endpoint.

 ```js
 octokit.rest.repos.createDeploymentStatus({